Well not literally, but I do see things that most people don't (want to). I have all my life and when I was a kid, I got beat for it.

 Mind you, he was saying this to me as I was on the sidewalk outside.

 I picked up my set and carried it to the end of the street.

-Thinking My God will the Bully's always win?
+Thinking My God will the bullies always win?

-I spoke to my friend, who doesn't miss a trick either, said, "the priest probably got to the cops.
+I spoke to my friend, who doesn't miss a trick either, and said, "The priest probably got to the cops.
 I bet they were either Irish or Italian, and I bet they do the same to their wives."

 To which I replied, “And the girlfriend and the priest were protecting their homes.”
 I had a little compassion because I remembered how scared I was as a kid that I would lose my home if I stuck up for myself.